JamesMura/bootstrap/README.md

     $ git clone git@github.com:unicef-ureport/performance.git

-Activate your virtualenv ureport can run on the python instance in the virtualenv
+Activate your virtualenv so ureport can run on the python instance in the virtualenv

     $ source ~/Code/unicef/ureport/virtualenv/ureport/bin/activate